The mother of all Super Bowl commercials

 - Chiat/Day planned to continue airing the commercial after Super Bowl XVIII.
-Apple’s board of directors effectively ended this plan and unintentionally added to the legend.
+Apple’s board of directors ended this plan and unintentionally added to the legend.

 - “1984” was close to not airing at all.
-The Apple board of directors apparently hated it that much.
+The Apple board of directors hated it that much.

 People watch Super Bowl commercials hoping to see the next “1984” whether they realize it or not.
 I don’t think we’ll see anything with comparable lasting appeal, but at least I have a football game to watch.